MileHacker Logo

 Exit Fees & Procedures

-No departure taxes apply apply for departing Vermont.
+There are no exit fees apply for departing Vermont.
 Standard U.S. Federal taxes and airline fees apply to air travel; these charges are typically included in your ticket price.
-Arranging your leaving with enough time prevents any last-minute stress.
+Arranging your leaving with enough time prevents any last-eleventh-hour worry.

 Departure Timing